RPG Reference Home . What's New . Contact Us

 The Forgotten Temple of Tharizdun (WG4)

-"This special module is a combined wilderness and dungeon adventure scenario.
-It contains background information, referee's notes, encoun ter keys, outdoor and dungeon level maps, and new monsters and treasures.
-While it is designed to interface with THE LOST CAVERNS OF TSOJCANTH, this module is capable of standing alone.
+THE LOST CAVERNS OF TSOJCANTH, this module is capable of standing alone.
 Likewise, while it is placed within the Greyhawk Campaign, it can easily be adapted to play in any individual campaign which employs the ADVANCED DUNGEONS & DRAGONS game system."

-NOTE: THIS REVIEW FOR REFEREE'S EYES ONLY.
+MODULE MEMORIES: THIS REVIEW FOR REFEREE'S EYES ONLY.
 THERE ARE SPOILERS HERE FOR PLAYERS.
 I wrote this after a game using this module.

 ...My sister and SO had just shown up, and we -- including my brother, my wife and I as well -- had the evening left after a Thanksgiving meal.
 What to do?
 Gaming had been mentioned, AD&D specifically.
 Eyes turned towards me...
 "Wayne, can you come up with something?"
 "Ahh, yeah, maybe..."
 And I went and did some thinking.